 Pho Thin at 13 Lo Duc Street, Hai Ba Trung District, Hanoi

 You know it’s going to be a good choice when you see a lot of locals eating here.
 It’s unassuming from the road, but don’t let that fool you.
 The pho is amazing!
 The place does get really busy but they run such an efficient service that you don’t have to wait long.

 40k – 120k VND

-Banh xeo, or the sizzling pancake, got its name for the sound the batter makes when poured onto the pan.
+Banh xeo, or the sizzling pancake, got its name for the sound the batter makes when poured onto a pan.
 The pancake is made from rice flour, water and turmeric to give it the characteristic yellow colouring.
 The pancake may have meat or may be served vegetarian.
 You will be given a plate of herbs, mostly mint and lettuce.

 To eat the pancake, tear a piece off and wrap the lettuce around it.
 The crunch from both the crisp lettuce and pancake add to the experience.

 Our top pick for Banh Xeo:

 Madam Thu at 45 Vo Thu Sau Street, Hue